tsinis/colors_ai/README.md

 ## Description

-Colors AI is a cross-platform color scheme generator that uses **deep learning from Colormind API**.
+Colors AI is a cross-platform color scheme generator that uses **deep learning from from public API providers**.
 Application is made with *Flutter&trade; SDK* and available for all mainstream operating systems, mobile included.

 ## Technical Data